Music of Latvia: Instrumentation

 Accompaniment to the village songs is played on various traditional instruments, the most significant of which is the kokles, a type of box zither related to the Lithuanian kanklės and other Baltic psalteries.
 In the 1970s, artists like Jānis Poriķis and Valdis Muktupāvels led a revival in kokles music, which had only survived in the Courland and Lettgallia regions.
 The Latvian-exile community abroad, especially in the United States, has also kept kokles traditions alive.
 In the last hundred years, a new kind of kokles was developed, with many more strings, halftones levelers and other improvements that expand the capacities of the instrument to play not only modal music but, in another point of view, displeased more traditional musicians.
 This modernized version of the instrument is called "concert kokles".
 However, currently Imants Robežnieks is the only remaining master concert kokles maker, although recently he has taken in two apprentices.

+The musical tradition of Latvia includes several instruments, including string, woodwind, brass, and percussion instruments: